joaomatossilva/FlatMapper/README.md

 + Non intrusive - You don't have to change your code.
 Any POCO will work
 + No external Dependencies
 + Iterative reads - Doesn't need to load the entire file into memory
-+ Multi-line support - Only if character delimited and quoted
++ Multi-line support (Only on character delimited and quoted)
 + Nullables support
+* Vitually any type support with FieldValueConverters
 + Fluent Interface
 + Per line/record Error handling
 + Simple to use